blakazulu/GithubSearch/README.md

 ﻿# Liraz Amir - Github Project
- this app was written in Visual Studio 2015 - Framework 4.5.2 this app is a Single Page App that allows you to search for repositories at Github.
+ this app was written in Visual Studio 2015 - Framework 4.5.2 this app is a Single Page App that allows you to search for repositories at Github. in the app you can search for a repository. once you have results, the avatar's will display in a carousel along with the the user name and full repository name. you can also bookmark that specific repo. the bookmarking is done with ASP.NET Session, which means that if you refresh the page - all the bookmarks are gone. and finally you have a popup window showing you all of your bookmarks.

  ## Running the app:
  1. download the project.